GlacioHack/geoutils/doc/source/pointcloud_class.md

 A point cloud represents 2D point geometries of georeferenced coordinates associated with a main 1D data array, and optionally auxiliary data.

+GeoUtils also exposes point cloud methods through the {class}`pc <geoutils.PointCloudAccessor>` accessor on a {class}`geopandas.GeoDataFrame`.
+We recommend this interface for new workflows, while the {class}`~geoutils.PointCloud` object remains available with the same point cloud methods.

 Although a subtype of {class}`~geoutils.Vector`, point clouds have a very different nature than other vectors and are ubiquitous in geospatial analysis, requiring their own object type.
 For **numerical operations**, a point cloud manipulation is facilitated by its own arithmetic to manipulate its main data array, as well as a